distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 In standard conditional token designs, one outcome leg becomes worthless at settlement.
 That property makes a “long one outcome, short the other outcome” position outcome-dependent.
 Once the payoff depends on which outcome occurs, the position is exposed to event probability in pricing and risk and one half of the position becomes worthless at resolution.

-## Unconditional outcome futures: impact exposure using two markets
+## A separate impact-spread future

-This mechanism replaces “one leg becomes worthless” with a settlement rule where both outcome markets always settle to a price.
-It uses `S = spot_at_resolution`, which is the spot asset price at resolution, and it uses `I = impact_TWAP`, which is a pre-resolution time-weighted average of `impact(t) = price_yes(t) - price_no(t)` over an eligibility window.
+Keep the two standard conditional markets, and add a third cash-settled future.
+Let `I = impact_TWAP`, a pre-resolution time-weighted average of `impact(t) = price_yes(t) - price_no(t)` over an eligibility window.
+The third future settles to `I` regardless of which event outcome occurs.

-If YES occurs, the YES leg settles to `S`, and the NO leg settles to `S - I`.
-If NO occurs, the NO leg settles to `S`, and the YES leg settles to `S + I`.
-This makes both legs settle in both outcomes, and it pins the YES-NO spread to `I`.

-## Why long YES and short NO pays impact

-Consider the position “long one YES unit and short one NO unit”.
-If YES occurs, the payoff is `settle_yes - settle_no = S - (S - I) = I`.
-If NO occurs, the payoff is `settle_yes - settle_no = (S + I) - S = I`.
-So “long YES, short NO” pays `I` regardless of which outcome occurs.
-That is impact exposure by construction.

-Reversing the legs gives short impact.
-“Short YES, long NO” pays `-I` regardless of which outcome occurs.

-## Worked examples

-Let `S = 100,000` and let `I = +10,000`.
-If YES occurs, then `settle_yes = 100,000` and `settle_no = 90,000`, so long YES and short NO pays `+10,000`.
-If NO occurs, then `settle_yes = 110,000` and `settle_no = 100,000`, so long YES and short NO pays `+10,000`.
+The oracle inputs must come from the separate conditional markets rather than the impact future itself.
+If the conditional products are outcome claims rather than prices already expressed in conditional asset units, the oracle also needs an explicit conversion; it cannot treat raw claim prices as `price_yes` and `price_no`.

+## Why a separate market is necessary

+The impact-spread future has terminal value `I`.
+A long entered at futures price `F_0` earns `I - F_0`, while a short earns `F_0 - I`.
+Neither PnL depends on which event outcome occurs.
+The ordinary conditional markets continue to settle under their existing rules, so the impact future does not determine the prices used by its own oracle.

+Making both outcome legs settle in both worlds is not sufficient.
+If their settlement values are defined using a spread measured from those same two market prices, the rule becomes self-referential.

 ## How `impact_TWAP` is defined

 Impact settlement needs a stable estimate of `impact(t) = price_yes(t) - price_no(t)`.

-Using conditional prices when the market becomes one-sided does not give a stable estimate.
-When `p_yes(t)` is near 0% or 100%, the low-probability conditional market becomes thin.
-Low liquidity and low depth make its price cheap to move.
-A settlement rule that reads that price makes `impact` easy to manipulate and makes the settled spread unreliable.
+When `p_yes(t)` is near 0% or 100%, the low-probability conditional market often becomes thin.
+A probability band excludes that extreme regime, but probability alone does not establish liquidity or make the spread manipulation-resistant.

-The design therefore measures impact only during time where both outcomes have non-trivial probability and both conditional markets carry meaningful liquidity.
+Eligible observations must satisfy both the probability band and a separately specified minimum-depth or quote-quality rule for the conditional markets.
+The liquidity rule remains an open design requirement.

 It defines `p_yes(t)` as the YES price in the event market and “in-band time” as time where `p_yes(t) ∈ [5%, 95%]`.

 It defines an end time `t_end` as the event resolution time if `p_yes(t)` never leaves the band before resolution.
 Otherwise it defines `t_end` as the last time before resolution that `p_yes(t)` leaves the band.
 This ends the measurement window before the one-sided regime.

-It computes `impact_TWAP` as a 24-hour TWAP of `impact(t)` over 24 hours of cumulative in-band time ending at `t_end`.
+It computes `impact_TWAP` as a 24-hour TWAP of `impact(t)` over 24 hours of cumulative eligible time ending at `t_end`.

-If there is less than 24 hours of cumulative in-band time prior to `t_end`, it refunds both outcome markets so settlement does not depend on a short, manipulable window.
+If there is less than 24 hours of cumulative eligible time prior to `t_end`, it refunds the impact-spread future so settlement does not depend on an underspecified observation window.
+The two conditional markets retain their ordinary settlement rules.

+## Why the endogenous two-market version fails

+An earlier version set both outcome legs to nonzero values and defined their settlement spread as `I`, while also defining `I` as a TWAP of those same two market prices.
+The payoff difference was algebraically `I` in either outcome, but that did not identify a unique value for `I`.

+The settlement rule made the two prices depend on `I`, while the oracle made `I` depend on the two prices.
+Under simple no-arbitrage pricing, every constant spread within feasible payoff bounds is a fixed point, and other self-consistent paths may exist.
+A probability band does not remove this circularity.
+A separate spread future avoids it because its settlement input comes from conditional markets whose settlement rules do not depend on the spread future.

+## Historical details from the rejected proposal

+The rejected version also specified that reversing the legs, short YES and long NO, would pay `-I`.
+Its worked example used `S = 100,000` and `I = +10,000`: the terminal YES-minus-NO difference was `+10,000` whether the legs settled to `100,000` and `90,000` after YES or `110,000` and `100,000` after NO.

+It proposed refunding both outcome markets when fewer than 24 hours of in-band observations existed.
+These details are retained as design history, not as the current mechanism.
+They show why the payoff identity looked compelling once `I` was assumed, while leaving unanswered how the markets could identify one value of `I` without circularity.

 ## Why standard conditional futures do not give impact exposure